lat9/ga4-analytics/README.md

 # ga4-analytics
-A plugin to provide GA4 analytics for Zen Cart stores
+This plugin provides GA4 analytics for Zen Cart stores, based on the [EC Analytics](https://www.zen-cart.com/downloads.php?do=file&id=1997) plugin provided by RodG and webchills.